cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 -  ``multiColumnGrouping``: binary switch (0 or 1) that details if ``latexindent.pl`` should group columns above and below a ``\multicolumn`` command (default: 0);

--  ``alignRowsWithoutMaxDelims``: binary switch (0 or 1) that details if rows that do not contain the maximum number of delimeters should be formatted so as to have the ampersands aligned (default: 1);
+-  ``alignRowsWithoutMaxDelims``: binary switch (0 or 1) that details if rows that do not contain the maximum number of delimiters should be formatted so as to have the ampersands aligned (default: 1);

 -  ``spacesBeforeAmpersand``: optionally specifies the number (integer :math:`\geq` 0) of spaces to be placed *before* ampersands (default: 1);